Introductory course: Swedish language and culture

 Introduction to the Swedish society, language and culture

 Participation is free of charge.
-The course has no compulsory parts or examination, and does not give academic credits.
+The course does not give academic credits.
 Participants will receive a certificate after completing the course.

 A letter of enrollment will be sent to admitted students soon after the application period.